Dog Attack Attorneys in Glendale

 However, the statute of limitations for dog bites is usually different when a child is the one who is attacked.
 And all too often it's a child who is attacked by an animal.
 The reason is that children are more vulnerable to being attacked by a dog that is running lose or somehow got out of its yard.
 Also, children are more likely to wander where they're not supposed to be, onto other people's properties, where a dog might be guarding the home or their owner.
 Again, only an attorney who is trained in the law pertaining to bites is going to know this and how to extend the statute of limitations so that the burden of proof doesn't rest on the victim.
 So the bottom line is that in personal injury cases, it's important to hire an attorney who has dealt with such cases in the past, knows the law, and knows the statute of limitations spelled out under the law.

 Clearly, bite injury cases can get pretty complicated - especially for someone who isn't experienced or who doesn't know the law.
-But at Breyer Law Offices, P.C., we have helped many people who have been the victims of dog attacks win the compensation they deserve.
+But at The Husband & Wife Law Team, we have helped many people who have been the victims of dog attacks win the compensation they deserve.
 We've seen cases where Pit Bulls have attacked innocent children and adults.
 We've also seen cases involving Rottweilers attacking innocent people.
 We've even seen cases where certain breeds of dogs who are generally thought to be more benign have attacked an innocent bystander.
 But if you have a legitimate claim, then the law relating to dog bites is really on your side and can be used to help you.

-If you'd like to schedule a free consultation, contact the Glendale dog attack lawyers at Breyer Law Offices, P.C. today.
+If you'd like to schedule a free consultation, contact our Glendale dog attack lawyers at (623) 930-8064 today.
 If you have a solid case, our lawyers will work hard to ensure you receive compensation for your injury.

 Get Help Now